The National Transitional Council

 Under the NTC, representative missions were sent abroad during the revolution, with numerous countries recognizing the NTC as the governing authority in Libya.
 Many of these countries invited the NTC to take over their respective Libyan embassies and diplomatic offices.

-Today, the Government of National Accord (GNA) was seen by the UN as replacing the NTC (and later the GNC).
+The Government of National Accord (GNA) was seen by the UN as replacing the NTC (and later the GNC).
 The GNA was formed on 17 December 2015 under the terms of the Libyan Political Agreement - a UN-led initiative - and was unanimously endorsed by the UN Security Council.

 As for foreign policy, Libya’s foreign relations have grown under the GNA, with diplomatic missions and embassies located around the world.
-In terms of the current conflict, the GNA has ardently opposed foreign influence in Libya’s political processes, however, major regional and international players have posted stakes in Libya’s future as the conflict in the country continues.
+In terms of the conflict, the GNA has ardently opposed foreign influence in Libya’s political processes, however, major regional and international players have posted stakes in Libya’s future as the conflict in the country continues.